What are the opportunities for employment with this credential?

 Is funding available?

-Our students range in age from 18-60.
-At Selkirk, we are committed to offering supports needed for your success.
-Many systems are in place to offer learning assistance, study skills, counseling, tutoring, note-taking, adaptive tools and supports.
+Students range in age from 18-60.
+We are committed to offering supports needed for your success.
+Many systems are in place to offer learning assistance, study skills, counselling, tutoring, note-taking, adaptive tools and supports.

 Is this course all classroom based?

 Several courses are available by distance.
-(Psych, English, Families).
 However, much of what we learn in the program involves interactions with each other and with guest speakers.

 What level of computer skills do I need?